-A stablecoin is a crypto which is usually pegged to a fiat currency (like the US Dollar) or a precious metal (say silver or gold).
-PAX Gold (PAXG) is a coin which is pegged to one fine ounce of gold that is held in reserve.
-While BUSD is an example of a stable coin which is pegged to the US Dollar in a 1:1 ratio.
+A stablecoin is a crypto that is usually pegged to a fiat currency (like the US Dollar) or a precious metal (say silver or gold).
+PAX Gold (PAXG) is a coin that is pegged to one fine ounce of gold that is held in reserve.
+While BUSD is an example of a stablecoin which is pegged to the US Dollar in a 1:1 ratio.

-A security token is a crypto asset which may possess some properties of a traditional asset.
+A security token is a crypto asset that may possess some properties of a traditional asset.
 For example, it may represent ownership in the project (like equities), or it may carry the voting rights of a company.
-In simple words, security tokens are just traditional securities which are digital in nature and put up on the blockchain.
+In simple words, security tokens are just traditional securities that are digital in nature and put up on the blockchain.

 So theoretically, the value of utility tokens should be equal to the value of utility they can provide to investors like you and me.
 For example, ETH can also be a utility token as one can pay a transaction fee with ETH on its blockchain while interacting with applications on it.